 In this region, which is famous all over the country for banana production, it is feasible to find lots of and cheap bananas in the ongoing seasons.
 Anamur banana, which makes has variety with its smell and taste, finds buyers from 2 Turkish Liras per kilogram.

 Anamur which meets the needs of a significant part of Turkey's banana exports adorn the Turkish dining table.
-The big and chubby apricot grown in the Mut region in the Taurus Mountains is the early option of fruit plates.
+The big and chubby apricot grown in Mut region in the Taurus Mountains is the early option of Turkish fruits plates.
 Turkey's apricot exports of meeting the 90 percent found in apricots of Mut find its buyer 2 or 3 Turkish Liras per kilogram.
 Mut apricot being an early fruit satisfies the exporter as much as the producer.
 Such that Mut apricot, which is exported to many big cities in the local market, especially Ankara, Istanbul, Izmir and Konya, is in high demand from Russia, Germany, Italy and Belgium in exports.

 On the other hand, grapes in the Tarsus region that took place in the east of the city offer a different flavor.
 While the kilogram of "Tarsus white", famous for its thin crust and high sugar content, finds buyers from 1 Turkish Lira, it cannot be appraised in exports because of its short shelf life.